cityofships/i-love-compute/README.md

 This is a variant of `user-pocl` building the experimental vulkan backend using clspv.

 - The user can download build and install PoCL by doing `./user-pocl-spv build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-pocl-clspv` and provided software is not made available in default environment.
 - The user can run `COMMAND` with built PoCL by doing `./user-pocl-spv run [COMMAND]`.